Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Consequences of sphenoiditis

-Since the sphenoid sinus is located close to many vital structures, its inflammation can lead to serious complications.
+Because the sphenoid sinus is located near many vital structures, inflammation can lead to serious complications.

 The consequences of sphenoiditis are: